-Information Science and Technology (IST) is a multidivisional research area that includes participants from the biology, chemistry and chemical engineering, engineering and applied science, humanities and social sciences, and physics, mathematics and astronomy divisions.
+Information Science and Technology (IST) is a multidivisional research area that includes participants from the Divisions of Biology, Chemistry and Chemical Engineering, Engineering and Applied Science, Humanities and Social Sciences, and Physics, Mathematics and Astronomy.
 Areas of emphasis include networking and distributed systems, neuromorphic engineering and sensory-based machines, quantum computation and communications, molecular electronics and biochemical computing, biological circuit design, information flow in economic and social systems, and mathematical foundations of information.

-IST is mainly centered around the Annenberg Center for Information Science and Technology and the Moore Laboratory.
 Research centers associated with IST include the Lee Center for Advanced Networking, the Center for Neuromorphic Systems Engineering, the Center for Biological Circuit Design, the Center for the Mathematics of Information, the Center for the Physics of Information, and the Social and Information Science Laboratory.